Matthieu Pavon betting profile: Sony Open in Hawaii - PGA TOUR

 Pavon's advanced stats and rankings

-- Pavon posted negative marks across all strokes gained categories in his past five tournaments, including a -0.010 Strokes Gained: Off-the-Tee average.
+- In his past five performances, Pavon posted a Strokes Gained: Off-the-Tee average of -0.010, indicating he has struggled with his tee shots.

-- His approach play showed room for improvement with a -0.365 Strokes Gained: Approach the Green mark in his past five starts.
+- His Strokes Gained: Approach the Green average of -0.365 in his past five tournaments shows room for improvement in his iron play.

+- Pavon's Strokes Gained: Around-the-Green average of -0.248 in his past five starts suggests he has faced challenges in his short game.

-- Around the greens, Pavon averaged -0.248 strokes gained in his past five tournaments, while his putting averaged -0.172 strokes gained over the same period.
+- On the greens, Pavon recorded a -0.172 Strokes Gained: Putting mark in his past five tournaments, reflecting inconsistency with the putter.

 All stats in this article are accurate for Pavon as of the start of the Sony Open in Hawaii.